 Going on from there with clarity, colour balance, contrast, sharpening and other elements.. well that's perhaps another article in itself!

-All our photography studio images are 'snapped' on an iPhone, so excuse the quality..
+All the photography studio images are 'snaps' on an iPhone..